marianapiccolo/marianapiccolo/README.md

  - 📈💰 I'm a student of Data Science and Economics
- - 🏠 I'm currently living between Brazil and Europe.
+ - 🏠 I'm currently living in Italy.
  - 📚 I speak Portuguese and I study English, French and Italian.

 <br>